HIP Graduate Student Award Key Information

 At the time of application, the applicant must:

-- Be planning and committed to conduct the relevant research project in the contiguous United States or Canada.
+- Be planning and committed to conducting the relevant research project in the United States, Canada, or Mexico with an ASH mentor.

 - Have clear and documented support of an established ASH member mentor in good standing for the award term.